Netflix/lemur/docs/administration.rst

     :noindex:
         Use this config to override the default validity of 365 days for certificates offered through Lemur UI.
 Any CA which is not CA/Browser Forum compliant will be using this value as default validity to be displayed on UI.
 Please note that this config is used for cert issuance only through Lemur UI.
-Below example overrides the default validity of 365 days and sets it to 1095 days (3 years).
+The example below overrides the default validity of 365 days and sets it to 1095 days (3 years).

     ::